bowmark/allauth.desktop/README.md

 # AllAuth.Desktop

 This is the desktop application for AllAuth, a personal login manager.
-Visit https://AllAuthApp.com to learn more.
+Visit [AllAuthApp.com](https://allauthapp.com) to learn more.

-See https://github.com/bowmark/allauth.lib for the shared components such as the crypto library.
+See https://github.com/bowmark/allauth.lib for shared components such as the crypto library.

 ## Security